Blu3wolf/BMS-Docs/Acronyms.md

 LAND | Landing Time | TEST MFD Page.
 LANTIRN | Low Altitude Tactical Navigation with IR at Night | A specific system used on some F-16s for night flight.
 LASER ST | Laser Spot Track | see LST.
+LAT | Latitude | North to South position of a point on the Earths surface.
 LCO | Limit Cycle Oscillation | Complex buffeting and stores flutter affecting F-16.
 LEF or LE FLAPS | Leading Edge Flaps | Devices on the main wings to provide more lift.
 LG or LDG | Landing Gear |